Data Analytics · GIS & Remote Sensing · Climate & DRR · Cash Programming · Program Leadership

 ReportHub

-Multi-cluster humanitarian reporting platform used by 75+ organizations across Afghanistan to coordinate response monitoring and HRP tracking.
+Multi-cluster humanitarian reporting platform supporting 200+ organizations across Afghanistan for inter-agency response monitoring and HRP tracking.

 HSDC — Humanitarian Spatial Data Center